C0mpy/spring5-dependency-injection/README.md

-# spring5-dependency-injection
+# Spring 5 Dependency Injection
 Trying out different techniques for Spring's Dependency Injection

-Using Property, Setter and Constructior based Dependency Injection Techniques in Spring
+- Using Spring profiles to have different Services in Spring Context
+- Using Config Class and ServiceFactory to set Beans in Context depending on the profile